daytonaio/content/guides/20250126_sapat_guide.md

 Whisper is an open-source automatic speech recognition (ASR) model developed by OpenAI.
 It is trained on a massive dataset of multilingual and multitask supervised data, making it one of the most robust and versatile transcription tools available today.
 Whisper can handle a wide range of audio inputs, from clear studio recordings to noisy, real-world environments.

-## Key Features of Whisper
+### Key Features of Whisper

-### 1. **Multilingual Support**

-Whisper supports over 100 languages, making it ideal for global applications.
+1. **Multilingual Support**: Whisper supports over 100 languages, making it ideal for global applications.
 Whether you're transcribing English, Spanish, Mandarin, or Swahili, Whisper delivers accurate results.

-### 2. **Noise Robustness**

-Whisper excels in noisy environments.
+2. **Noise Robustness**: Whisper excels in noisy environments.
 It can filter out background noise, overlapping speech, and other audio distortions, ensuring high-quality transcriptions even in challenging conditions.

-### 3. **Contextual Understanding**

-Whisper is designed to understand context, accents, and dialects.
+3. **Contextual Understanding**: Whisper is designed to understand context, accents, and dialects.
 This makes it suitable for transcribing domain-specific content, such as medical terminology, legal jargon, or technical discussions.

-### 4. **Open-Source and Customizable**

-Whisper is open-source, allowing developers to fine-tune the model for specific use cases.
+4. **Open-Source and Customizable**: Whisper is open-source, allowing developers to fine-tune the model for specific use cases.
 This flexibility makes it a popular choice for researchers and AI engineers.

-### 5. **Scalability**

-Whisper can handle both small-scale and large-scale transcription tasks, making it ideal for individual projects or enterprise-level applications.
+5. **Scalability**: Whisper can handle both small-scale and large-scale transcription tasks, making it ideal for individual projects or enterprise-level applications.

 ## Introducing Sapat: A Whisper-Powered Transcription CLI Tool